 The Edit · Founder Insights

 VO2 max is the strongest single predictor of all-cause mortality in modern medicine.
 The catch is that the test most Singapore clinics offer, a treadmill protocol run to volitional failure with gas analysis, is not safe and not accurate for the population most likely to want it.
 The sub-maximal alternative is.
-This post explains why both things are true, and what we actually use at Catalyst.
+This post explains why both things are true, where to actually get tested in Singapore, and what we use at Catalyst.

 TL;DR